ismayito/Portfolio-/README.md

 - The headline section
 - The section showing recent projects/works
 - the about me section
-- The contact me section
+- The contact me sectio
+- The mobile menu
+- The project popup window

 ## 🚀 Live Demo